 B. Ramkumar*1, V. Santhosh Kumar2 and M. Rukmangathan2

-*1PG and Research department of chemistry, Govt.
-Arts College, Thuvakudimalai, Tiruchirappalli, Tamil Nadu, India–620022
+*1PG and Research Department of Chemistry, Government Arts College, Thuvakudimalai, Tiruchirappalli, Tamil Nadu, India–620022

 2Department of Chemistry, Arasu Engineering College, Kumbakonam, Tamil Nadu, India–612501